 If you’re trying to determine the most budget-friendly time of year to plan a trip, consider the cheapest and most expensive months for airplane travel.
 The results depend on whether you’re staying stateside or traveling abroad.

 If your destination is somewhere in the U.S., the best and worst travel periods revolve around the school year.
-Once Labor Day hits and kids are back in class, airfare drops, making September the cheapest month to fly.
+Once Labor Day hits and kids are back in class, airfare drops, making September the best month to fly.
 When school lets out, prices increase again, with June the most expensive time of year to travel domestically.

 When departing from the U.S., research shows that February is the least expensive month to fly.
 The holidays are over, people have spent a lot of money and vacation time, so demand is lower.
 Not surprisingly, December is reported as the most expensive month to fly, since people are presumably traveling to meet family and friends for the holiday season.